JoshData/python-email-validator/README.md

 ```

 Now `smtputf8` is `True` and `ascii_email` is `None` because the local
 part of the address is internationalized.
-The `local_part` and `email` fields
+The `local_part` and `normalized` fields
-return the normalized form of the address: certain Unicode characters
+return the normalized form of the address.
-(such as angstrom and ohm) may be replaced by other equivalent code
-points (a-with-ring and omega).

 Return value
 ------------